mohitsarewar/docker-compose/README.md

 docker-compose up
 or
-docker-compose up -d for starting in daemon mode that is background mode
+docker-compose up -d for starting in daemon mode

-To stop the docker instance run : docker-compose down
+To stop the docker instance run: docker-compose down